Ford also offers a performance-focused variant of the Explorer called Explorer Sport that packs a 365-horsepower

 Modern Interpretation of the SUV

 The Explorer rides on a unibody platform derived from the automaker's D3 architecture rather than the separate frame of the outgoing model.
 Substantially updated since the platform first debuted, it now underpins the Taurus, Flex and the Lincoln MKS in addition to the Explorer.

 With a road-oriented fully independent suspension and Ford's optional "intelligent" four-wheel-drive system, the Explorer isn't likely to challenge the body-on-frame Toyota 4Runner or unibody Jeep Grand Cherokee for off road prowess.
 Instead, V6 Explorers can be equipped with a terrain management control knob based on former Ford subsidiary Land Rover's similar system.

 Offering snow, sand, mud and normal modes, the system simply requires a twist of a knob to properly set up the Explorer's all-wheel-drive and stability control systems for various types of terrain.
 The system also includes a hill descent mode for low-speed off road maneuvers.

-While the Explorer continues to offer a standard V6, buyers also have the option of paying extra for an EcoBoost 2.0-liter turbocharged four-cylinder engine.
-This 2.0-liter inline-four combines a turbocharger, direct injection and four valves per cylinder to deliver 237 horsepower at 5,500 rpm and 250 lb-ft of torque from 1,750 to 4,000 rpm.
-Fuel economy is rated at 20 mpg in city and 28 mpg on the highway.
-The EcoBoost four-cylinder is only be offered with front-wheel-drive models and 18 mpg city and 26 on the highway for four-wheel-drive models.
+While the Explorer continues to offer a standard V6, buyers also have the option of paying extra for an EcoBoost 2.3-liter turbocharged four-cylinder engine.
+This 2.3-liter inline-four combines a turbocharger, direct injection and four valves per cylinder to deliver 280 horsepower at 5,600 rpm and 310 lb-ft of torque at 3,000 rpm.
+Fuel economy is rated at 19 mpg in city and 28 mpg on the highway for front-wheel-drive models and 18 mpg city and 26 on the highway for four-wheel-drive models.

 For those who place a priority on power - and those who want to tow - the Explorer's standard 3.5-liter V6 that puts out 290 horsepower and 255 lb-ft. of torque.
 The naturally aspirated V6 features direct injection and twin independent variable camshaft timing, which Ford says helps boost fuel economy by about 20 percent compared to the outgoing Explorer.
 With the V6, the Explorer owners can tow up to 5,000 lbs.
 The V6 can be had in both front (18/25 mpg) and all-wheel-drive (17/23 mpg) form.